qouteall/qouteall-blog/blog/2025/How to Avoid Fighting Rust Borrow Checker.md

 - "Memory safety can only be achieved by Rust."
 No. Most GC languages are memory-safe. [^gc_memory_safety] Memory safety of existing C/C++ applications can be achieved via [Fil-C](https://github.com/pizlonator/fil-c).
 - "Manual memory management is always faster than tracing GC."
 No. Moving GCs [^go_gc] have better throughput in allocation and deallocation [^gc_throughput] [^fragmentation].
 In manual memory management, freeing a large structure may cause big lag.
 Using `Arc` involves atomic operations which may become bottleneck when contended.
 - "The old C/C++ codebases are already battle-tested, so there is no value in rewriting them in Rust."
 No. If they won't ever add any new feature and don't do any large refactoring, only accepting small bug fixes, then they would indeed become more stable and safe over time.
 However, if they adds new feature or do large refactoring, then new memory/thread safety issues could emerge.
+- "`.unwrap()` should never be used because [Cloudflare outage Nov 18, 2025](https://blog.cloudflare.com/18-november-2025-outage/#memory-preallocation) is caused by `.unwrap()`."
+No. Although `.unwrap()` is one cause of that Cloudflare outage, there are many other causes, including: no thorough testing in test environment before deploying to production, rolling out change too quick, rollback not early enough, etc. `unwrap()` is sometimes useful for cases that compiler cannot prove impossible.
+Note that it's still recommended to reduce usages of `unwrap()` in production code (can use `anyhow` crate which allows convenient `?` on most errors [^anyhow]).

+[^anyhow]: `anyhow` cannot auto-wrap `Mutex` poison error.
+Because `anyhow` can only wrap errors that are standalone (`'static`, doesn't borrow non-global thing).
+Mutex poison error is not standalone.
+If you don't want to mutex poison to affect web server availability, can use [`parking_lot`](https://docs.rs/parking_lot/latest/parking_lot/) locks.

 [^unsafe]: A wrong `unsafe` code in Rust can make memory/thread safety issue trigger in safe code.
 The impact of `unsafe` code is not limited to `unsafe` code.